linux-minidisc/linux-minidisc/README.md

 Some things might have been broken during the build system transition, let me know and we can look into fixing it up.

+## Proper device type detection in QHiMDTransfer

+Use the device type provided by `libusbmd` for detection of devices instead of relying on the string "NetMD" appearing in the device name.